gipi/blog/_drafts/installing-bootloader-into-atmega328.md

-**Note:** fuses are weird, each bit is a boolean but programmed is assigned to 0 and unprogrammed to 1 and moreover some bits of extended fuses are undefined so some programmers fail to validate because returns the wrong (but equivalent) value.
+**Note:** fuses are weird, each bit is a boolean but programmed is assigned to 0 and unprogrammed to 1 and moreover some bits of extended fuses are undefined so some programmers fail to validate because returns the wrong (but equivalent) value: for example for the extended fuse: ``0xFD`` is equivalent to ``0x05`` (only bottom 3 bits are significant, and Avrdude complains if the top bits are nonzero).

-**Extended fuse: FD is equivalent to 05 (only bottom 3 bits are significant, and Avrdude complains if the top bits are nonzero)**
+**It's important to be sure what values you are modifing since in some cases it's possible to brick a microcontroller.**

-Once we are sure of the values we can use
+In my case I need only to change the bootloader section size and the boot reset vector, a value of ``0xDE`` is fine (basically I'm using the Arduino setup for the high fuse):

 ```
 $ avrdude  -c buspirate -p atmega328p -P /dev/ttyUSB0 -U hfuse:w:0xDE:m